Dutch Shepherd: Activities

 Dutch Shepherds are an active and versatile breed.
-They compete in dog agility, obedience, rally obedience, flyball, dock jumping, disc dog, tracking, search and rescue, nosework, and weight pulling, along with protection sports such as Schutzhund, French Ring, Belgian Ring, mondioring, PSA, and others.
+They compete in dog agility, obedience, rally obedience, flyball, dock jumping, disc dog, tracking, herding, search and rescue, nosework, and weight pulling, along with protection sports such as Schutzhund, French Ring, Belgian Ring, mondioring, PSA, and others.
 In the Netherlands, they are still employed as herders and this instinct is still strong in the breed.

 Internationally, the Dutch Shepherd is best known for use in law enforcement under the KNPV program.
 The Koninklijke Nederlandse Politiehond Vereniging (KNPV), or Royal Dutch Policedog Association, was founded 27 October 1907, as an organization to oversee and test dogs for their suitability for police work.
 Dutch Shepherds with KNPV titles are sought-after candidates throughout the world for police and military use, as well as sport competitors and personal-protection dogs.
 The KNPV began a dog registration program in 2014 for KNPV member dogs, making registration mandatory for all dogs born after 1 April 2013.

 Registry

 FCI

 The Fédération Cynologique Internationale (FCI) is an overseeing entity for many international purebred dog breed registries, including the Dutch Kennel Club (Raad van Beheer).
 The FCI itself is not a registry and does not issue pedigrees; instead, the FCI has 90 members and contract partners (one member per country) that each issues its own pedigrees and trains its own judges.
 The 'owner' countries of the breeds write the breed standards that are used as reference for judges at shows held in FCI member countries.
 Some member countries have an open studbook by which dogs can be registered based on appearance, and other FCI member countries have closed studbooks.
 The Dutch studbooks were closed on 1 February 1971.
-The goal of the FCI is, in part, ‘to protect the use, the keeping, and the breeding of purebred dogs in the countries where the FCI has a member or a contract partner’.
+The goal of the FCI is, in part, 'to protect the use, the keeping, and the breeding of purebred dogs in the countries where the FCI has a member or a contract partner'.
 The United States is not an FCI member or contract partner.